Vajrayana Buddhism – Thunderbolt or Lightning Buddhism

 Buddhist arts in Vajrayana Buddhism

 Vajrayana Buddhism is well represented in various forms of Buddhist arts across the geographic locations following it.
-One of the widely used form is Thangkas in Tibet and Paubhas in Nepal.
-Similarly, Buddha Statues of distinct as well as peculiar forms are used to represent various Buddhas in the Vajrayana Buddhism.
-The miniature Vajra and bell, which are the two of the most important ritualistic tools of Vajrayana Buddhism, are also two of the most widely used Buddhist art in Vajrayana.
+One widely used form is Thangkas in Tibet and Paubhas in Nepal.
+Similarly, Buddha statues of distinct and peculiar forms represent various Buddhas in Vajrayana Buddhism.
+The miniature Vajra and bell, two of Vajrayana's most critical ceremonial tools, are also two of Vajrayana's most widely used Buddhist art.

 Share this page